r4ruk/openrelik-pipeline/README.md

 export TIMESKETCH_USER="admin"
 export TIMESKETCH_PASSWORD="YOUR_DESIRED_TIMESKETCH_PASSWORD"
 export VELOCIRAPTOR_PASSWORD="YOUR_DESIRED_VELOCIRAPTOR_PASSWORD"
+export OPENRELIK_ADMIN_PASSWORD="YOUR_DESIRED_OPENRELIK_PASSWORD"
 export IP_ADDRESS="0.0.0.0"
 chmod +x /opt/openrelik-pipeline/install.sh
 /opt/openrelik-pipeline/install.sh
 ```

 > [!NOTE]
-> This will generate an OpenRelik `admin` user and password.
-The password will be displayed when the deployment is complete.
-Be sure to save it.
-Your Velociraptor and Timesketch usernames are `admin`, and the passwords are what you set above.
+> Your OpenRelik, Velociraptor, Timesketch usernames are `admin`, and the passwords are what you set above.

 ### Step 3 - Verify deployment
 Verify that all containers are up and running.